HAKSOAT/aida-llama-hack/README.md

 - Describe images of a disaster
 - Describe the current state of a disaster in real-time using commentary and images

+We also get top use the SAM2 model to segment the disaster area from the image for further analysis.

 These features make it possible to achieve the powerful features of the AIDA platform.

 ![aida-platform](./assets/desktop-demo.png)